digipolisantwerp/correlation_aspnetcore/README.md

 ## Coupling with a Service Agent

-When using the correlation in conjunction with a service agent (form Toolbox.ServiceAgent) it is possible setup the coupling in the **ConfigureServices** method of the **Startup** class.
+When using the correlation in conjunction with a service agent (form Digipolis.ServiceAgent) it is possible setup the coupling in the **ConfigureServices** method of the **Startup** class.
 You can supply an action that gets invoked by the service agent toolbox when the service agent gets instantiated.
 On that action you can use the extension methods to setup the correlation usage.
 ``` csharp
     services.AddSingleServiceAgent<SampleApi2Agent>(settings =>